nodejs/admin/MEMBER_TRAVEL_FUND.md

 decision-making process the  committee uses when consensus is not reached.
 (For example, for the TSC, there is a voting process to make decisions when consensus cannot be reached.)

+An appointed treasurer from either the @nodejs/tsc or @nodejs/community-committee (or both) will liaise with a member of the Node.js Foundation on a regular basis to review the status of the travel fund.
+In the event that any pending requests might not be approved because of available funds, a separate issue will be raised.
+Generally speaking, however, members shouldn't need to worry about the status of the fund itself.

 **The following considerations are made for approval of the request:**